 Your website may get hacked or get attacked with malware if you don’t have the latest version of WordPress and trust nothing but third-party plugins.
 This can cause your site going down, so it’s important that all new files added are from reputable developers who provide updates for their products as well!

 How to Solve WordPress.org Down or Outage Issues

 Hold down CTRL + F5 keys at the same time on your browser to refresh this site.
 This works perfectly in Chrome, Firefox and whatever default browsing application comes with Windows nowadays.

 Clear Cookies and Cache

 As you browse the internet, sites are constantly being refreshed and updated.
 That means a copy of your page is stored in case you return to it later- like how books or other physical media work!
 If there has been an error with whatever content was on that previous visit (like if something went wrong), then clearing out these old caches will help make sure everything loads properly this time around instead of errors showing up every few seconds while trying to find what exactly happened before last maintenance break

 The Domain Name System (DNS) allows a site IP address to be identified with words so that it can be easily remembered, usually provided by your Internet Service Provider.
 When this doesn’t work out and you’re having problems remembering the right web pages or accessing an app on your smartphone, clear any DNS caches for them and grab up-to-date ones from their ISP instead!

 So, is WordPress down?
 The answer to “Is WordPress Down?” question depends on where you are in the world and what time it is.
 But one thing is for sure- when WordPress goes down, people take notice.
 We’ve seen firsthand the problems arising when this popular content management system experiences an outage.
-That’s why we offer 1Byte- a hosting service that guarantees your website will be up and running no matter what.
+That’s why we offer 1Byte – a web hosting service that guarantees your website will be up and running no matter what.
 If you’re looking for a trustworthy and reliable WordPress hosting, check us out today!